 The word “History” comes from “his story”.
 Ausblick’s first historian assembled what you see (and could be edited by a successor) from “his” perspective.
-Some may take issue with this, their prerogative, as well as having taken up the task to do the research and written all this from their perspective.
+Some may take issue with this, their prerogative, as well as having taken up/over the task to do the research, written and edited all this from their perspective.

 We continue to seek information, news clippings and pictures regarding Ausblick’s colorful history.

 If you have anything to share, please email us and we will get in touch with you.
 Promise!

 Ausblick (which means “scenic view or overlook” or, if you rearrange the letters, spell “A Ski Club”) ski area dates back to the late 1940’s.
 Reverend Raphael Hockhaus, S.J., a WWII combat Catholic chaplain started the Marquette University’s Avalanche Club in 1948.
 He sought out a ski hill site for the club, which had been skiing at other area locations including Slinger and just west of Menomonee Falls.
 He drove around and found the site in early spring, (1950?) days after the Avalanchers learned they were losing the hill they used in the Slinger area.
 “One look at that big thing towering up into the noon sun,” he said, “and we knew that was what we wanted – even though we were almost two miles away when we saw it.”
 The club figured it was Divine Providence that led to the discovery of the hill so, in gratitude, christened the area “Maryhill” after the Virgin Mary.
 They planned to bring orphans and underprivileged children out to learn how to ski when Maryhill was completed.